 The explicit form of $\Delta(s,t)$ is given by Kibble \cite{Kibble:1960} (see also \cite{Itzykson1980}). $\Delta(s,t)$ of Fig. 2 a) turns to $\Delta(s,t)$ of Fig. 2 b) upon the substitutions $s \leftrightarrow u$, $m_1 \leftrightarrow m_3$, $m_{14} \leftrightarrow m_{34}$ and $m_{12} \leftrightarrow m_{23}$.\footnote{ { Mandelstam \cite{Mandelstam:1959} gives the equations of bounding curves for a number of the pion-nucleon scattering diagrams with low-mass intermediate states.
 For diagram e) in Fig. 5 of his paper, Eq.~(\ref{det}) gives

 where $\mu $ is the pion mass, and $M$ is the nucleon mass.
 This equation is different from Eq.~(4.3a) of Ref.~\cite{Mandelstam:1959}.
-The boundary of the double spectral form of diagram f) in Fig.~5 can be obtained from Eq.~(\ref{lineline}) using the crossing symmetry $s\leftrightarrow u$, which permutes the diagrams e) and f).
-Shirkov with co-workers \cite{Shirkov:1969} quote the equations of bounding curves of Ref.~\cite{Mandelstam:1959} and discuss an additional diagram a) in Fig.~47, for which we obtain the equation
+The region of spectral support of diagram f) in Fig.~5 can be obtained from Eq.~(\ref{lineline}) using the crossing symmetry $s\leftrightarrow u$, which permutes the diagrams e) and f).
+Shirkov with co-workers \cite{Shirkov:1969} quote the equations of bounding curves of Ref.~\cite{Mandelstam:1959} and discuss an additional diagram a) in Fig.~47, for which we obtain

-which is different from Eq.~(23.12) of Ref.~\cite{Shirkov:1969}.
-These discrepancies are possibly due to erroneous identification of the scattering angles in the intermediate state of the diagrams.
+This equation is different from Eq.~(23.12) of Ref.~\cite{Shirkov:1969}.
+The discrepancies are related to erroneous identifications of scattering angles in the intermediate state of the diagrams.
 The equation preceding Eq.~(23.12), e.g., should look like

 }}